Turkey summons Swedish envoy for protests against Erdogan - ExBulletin

 On June 28, 2022, Turkey, Sweden and Finland reached a memorandum of understanding before Ankara lifted its veto ahead of the NATO summit in Madrid.

-In the MoU, Finland and Sweden pledged to support Turkey’s fight against terrorism, agreeing to deal promptly and thoroughly with Ankara’s “ongoing requests for deportation or extradition of persons suspected of terrorism”.
+In the MoU, Finland and Sweden pledged to support Turkey’s fight against terrorism, agreeing to respond promptly and thoroughly to Ankara’s “pending deportation or extradition requests from persons suspected of terrorism”.

 Turkey’s parliament has yet to ratify the Nordic countries’ NATO bids, citing they have failed to meet Turkey’s demands to extradite anti-Turkish ‘terrorists’, including PKK members and YPGs.